Physical, Personal and Social Learning

 Students use a broad range of traditional, ‘new media’ and multidisciplinary forms and materials to improvise, design and make works in many two-dimensional, three-dimensional, digital and performance forms.
 Through making works that select and combine arts elements, principles and conventions, students develop a range of cognitive, motor, cross-discipline and discipline-specific techniques and understandings.

-Levels 5 to 8 – Building breadth and depth
+Years 5 to 8 – Building breadth and depth

-During Levels 5 to 8 students broaden and deepen their understanding of arts disciplines as an area of human activity across cultural, historical, and technical traditions.
+During Years 5 to 8 students broaden and deepen their understanding of arts disciplines as an area of human activity across cultural, historical, and technical traditions.
 They are usually engaged by, and respond with enthusiasm to, social and experiential learning that provides opportunities to explore aesthetic qualities.
 Such engagement fosters personal expression, critical and creative thinking, and communication skills.

 As they progress through this stage of learning, students increasingly understand the advantages of using a range of problem-solving strategies when considering options to make considered choices about arts ideas and ways of communicating meanings and messages.
 They develop awareness of the role that emotions, motivation, technical skills and beliefs play in exploration and production, and can describe how others in their society and other cultures have different perspectives, values and solutions to problems.
 Arts learning at this stage should provide opportunities for students to plan, monitor, analyse and evaluate their perceptions, ideas and solutions through reflecting on the effectiveness of their thinking strategies and output, and how they might make productive changes.